Charles Chadwick (athlete)

 Charles Chadwick (November 19, 1874 – September 28, 1953) was an All-American football player and Yale strong man who graduated from Yale in 1897.
 His younger brother, George, was also a Yale All-American and captain of the undefeated Yale football team in 1902.
 He competed at the 1904 Summer Olympics.
 He was born in Brooklyn and died in Boston, Massachusetts.

-Following his athletic career at Yale, Charles got his law degree and lawyered in New York City for a few years before he became a well-known sportswriter for the New York World and a syndicated sports columnist.
-He also authored at least two books.
+Following his athletic career at Yale, Chadwick earned his law degree from the New York Law School in 1899.
+He served as deputy assistant district attorney in New York (1902-06) and assistant corporation counsel for the city (1908, 1909).
+He became a well-known sportswriter for the New York World and a syndicated sports columnist.
+He also authored at least two books and other works.